 For more information please reference Accessing EPSDT Services.

 Periodicity schedules for periodic screening, vision, and hearing services must be provided at intervals that meet reasonable standards of medical practice.
-Colorado uses the nationally recognized Bright Futures Recommendations for Preventive Pediatric Health Care periodicity schedule.
+Colorado uses the nationally recognized American Academy of Pediatrics Interactive Periodicity Schedule.

 “Medical Necessity for EPSDT services” is defined as: